Windows error opening Internet shortcut or local HTML file - Firefox

 Note that the "File Types" user interface that allows you to uncheck the "Use DDE" option, as described above, is not available in Windows Vista so you will need to edit the registry to remove the "ddeexec" key, as shown below.

-You will need to manually edit the registry in Windows Vista or in cases where the File Types listing is missing certain entries such as "URL:HyperText Transfer Protocol" (HTTP) and "URL:HyperText Transfer Protocol with Privacy" (HTTPS).
+You will need to manually edit the registry in Windows Vista and above, or in cases where the File Types listing is missing certain entries such as "URL:HyperText Transfer Protocol" (HTTP) and "URL:HyperText Transfer Protocol with Privacy" (HTTPS).

 Caution: Editing the registry incorrectly can damage your system.
 Do not attempt these steps if you are inexperienced or uncomfortable using the Registry Editor.